Mark Patterson

 Biography

-As an associate professor at the UMKC School of Pharmacy, Dr. Patterson serves as the course coordinator for a required 3-credit course titled “Economics of Health and Medicine,” a survey course introducing second-year pharmacy students to the theories and applications of microeconomics, pharmacoeconomics and pharmacoepidemiology to pharmacy practice.
+In addition to his research responsibilities Dr. Patterson serves as the course coordinator for a required 3-credit course titled “Economics of Health and Medicine,” a survey course introducing second-year pharmacy students to the theories and applications of microeconomics, pharmacoeconomics and pharmacoepidemiology to pharmacy practice.
+He also serves on the editorial boards of Exploratory Research in Clinical and Social Pharmacy (ERCSP) and Implementation Science Communications.
+Outside of work, Mark performs in the Heartland Men’s Chorus in Kansas City.
+He enjoys traveling to the mountains and spending time in the outdoors.

 Expertise